Skip to content

 Replace {taskId} with the actual ID returned when submitting the task.

-You can track your FFmate tasks directly in the Web UI. 👉 Learn more
+You can track the status and progress of your FFmate tasks directly in the Web UI. 👉 Learn more

 FFmate can automatically detect and process new files in a watchfolder.